 - The PCORnet CDM is based on the FDA Sentinel Initiative Common Data Model.

-- Sentinel-PCORnet Data Linkage Collaboration White Paper: Extending Comparative Effectiveness Research and Medical Product Safety Surveillance Capability through Linkage of Administrative Claims Data with Electronic Health Records: A Sentinel-PCORnet Collaboration.
+- Sentinel-PCORnet Data Linkage Collaboration White Paper (Link to PDF): Extending Comparative Effectiveness Research and Medical Product Safety Surveillance Capability through Linkage of Administrative Claims Data with Electronic Health Records: A Sentinel-PCORnet Collaboration.

 PCORnet Meaningful Use